heyajohnny/afvalinfo/README.md

 There are 3 important attributes:
 - days_until_collection_date.
 This will return the number of days between today and the collection date.
 - is_collection_date_today.
 This will return true if the collection date is today and false if the collection date is not today.
 - hidden.
 This will return true on error or if the date is outside of range of the 'timespanindays' value.
-On any other occasion it will return true.
+On any other occasion it will return false.
 - whole_year_dates.
 This will return all the dates from today to the end of the year when 'getwholeyear' is set to true

 If your location supports diftar and you've specified a diftarcode, these attributes are also available: